 Ineligible Pledging or Association.
 Pledging or associating with a student organization without having met eligibility requirements established by the College;

 Animals.
-Animals, with the exception of animals that provide assistance (e.g. seeing-eye dogs), and pets as outlined in the Housing and Residence Life Manual, are not permitted on campus except as permitted by law;
+Animals, with the exception of college owned are not permitted on campus.

 Wheeled Devices.
-Skateboards, roller blades, roller skates, bicycles and similar wheeled devices are not permitted inside College buildings, verandas, dormitories and/or tennis/basketball courts.
+Scooters, Motorbikes, bicycles and similar wheeled devices are not permitted inside College buildings, verandas, dormitories and/or tennis/basketball courts.

-Violation of dormitory policies.
+Violation of dormitory policies (refer to the dormitory policy)

 Social Justice